benamrou/controlRoom/README.md

-# ICR rewritten in Angular6 and Bootstrap 4
+# ICR - Inventory Control Room

-ICR Dashboard Admin App built using Angular 6 and Bootstrap 4
+ICR Dashboard Admin App built using Angular 8 and Bootstrap 4

-This project is a port of the famous Free Admin Bootstrap Theme [SB Admin v6.0](http://startbootstrap.com/template-overviews/sb-admin-2/) to Angular5 Theme.
+This project is a port of the free Admin Bootstrap Theme [SB Admin v6.0](http://startbootstrap.com/template-overviews/sb-admin-2/) to Angular5 Theme.

 Powered by [StartAngular](http://startangular.com/) & [StrapUI](http://strapui.com/)